-Fund full-time faculty member to attend Tableau professional conference.
+Fund full-time faculty member to learn new data analytics technologies by attending coursework.
 Registration and expenses of \$4,600 dollars.

-Outcome(s) expected (qualitative/quantitative) Additional knowledge and expertise in the use and instruction of the Tableau software for data analysis and interpretation.
+Outcome(s) expected (qualitative/quantitative)

+Additional knowledge and expertise in the use and instruction of the Tableau, Python, Hadoop, and Advanced Excel software for data analysis and interpretation.

 How does this goal align with your department mission statement, the college strategic plan, and /or Guided Pathways?

 Will enable faculty to further the knowledge of students of current tool usage in industry.
 Attending this conference will give faculty vital new information about the use of this state of the art tool.

-Expected Goal Completion Date 11/30/2019 STAFFING AND RESOURCE NEEDS Instructions - 1.
-Refer to Strategic Plan. - 2.
-See Data. - 3.
-See career info (In PRP) Are you requesting additional full-time faculty?
-No Are you requesting additional Staff, CAST or AA?
+Expected Goal Completion Date

+7/1/2020

+Goal 3

+Brief Description

+Increased Social Media Marketing

+Is this a new or existing goal?